 We recently published a post on the joys of train travel with Virgin Trains.
 As a result of that article we were asked if it is really possible to go away for the weekend with your family, by train, and not have to utilise any other of form of transport – the answer is, absolutely!
 Only a 2 hour train journey from London and you’re in Liverpool!

-When you arrive into Liverpool you are literally in the centre of the City.
+When you arrive in Liverpool you are literally in the centre of the City.
 Liverpool is a small city jam packed full of attractions and you can walk around between them really easily.
 There are loads of hotels, B&B’s and apartments to rent in the city centre, all within an easy walk of the train station.
-If you stay centrally, within a mile/20 minutes walk of your accommodation, you can enjoy the following activities:
+If you stay centrally, within a mile/20 minutes walk or a bus ride from your accommodation, you can enjoy the following activities:

-Alongside finding out about Liverpool’s central role in the American Civil War and Battle of the Atlantic, tour a historic Liverpool pilot cutter moored in the Dock and take a trip round the adjacent Pier Master’s House.
+Alongside finding out about Liverpool’s central role in the American Civil War and Battle of the Atlantic, you can take a tour of a historic Liverpool pilot cutter moored in the Dock and enjoy a trip round the adjacent Pier Master’s House.

 For families the museum recommends:

-- In the Seized! gallery in the basement you can follow Matt the customs officer’s trail.
+- The Seized! gallery in the basement where you can follow Matt the customs officer’s trail.

 - Check the ‘What’s on’ listings for family-friendly activities to do at the museum

-There is a Big Wheel!!.
-It’s no London Eye but it is high enough and affords lovely views over Liverpool.
-It is also significantly cheaper with under 3’s being free.
+If you are looking for things to do in Liverpool that are a little more thrill seeking or appealing to your older children and teens then this it.
+The Big Wheel!.
+It’s no London Eye but it is high enough and offers lovely views over Liverpool for those that are brave enough to ride it.
+It is also significantly cheaper at £12 for adults and under 2’s being free.
 The girls loved it.

 There is a picnic area on floor 4 and the Clore Natural History Centre is also a good place to while away some time.
 We can spend a good hour in this area, playing with the microscopes, examining the skulls, playing charades with the cards which involved the kids describing animals on cards and me having to pretend not to guess too quickly.

-Big Art for Little Artists is a gallery for children within the Walker Art Gallery up to and including the age of eight.
-It has been designed to introduce children to art.
-It is open daily from 10am – 5pm and is just inside the main museum doors.
-It’s a great space to introduce the children to the art they can find in the museum and they even have fancy dress the kids can wear and then find the photos around the museum and take photos of themselves next to the art.
+Big Art for Little Artists is a gallery for children of all ages within the Walker Art Gallery up to and including the age of eight.
+It has been designed to introduce children to art and is open daily from 10am – 5pm and is just inside the main museum doors.
+It’s a great space to introduce the children to the art they can find in the museum.
+Plus they even have fancy dress the kids can wear and then find the photos around the museum and take photos of themselves next to the art.